 Sustainability matter Time horizon Description Secure employment Actual positive impact (OO) short-term The A1 Group creates a framework for secure and long-term jobs, which provides financial security and predictability for the workforce and thus also produces a positive impact on society.
-Working time Actual positive impact (00) npact (OO) short-term The A1 Group offers flexible working time models a working hours, which improves work-life balance ar health.
+Working time Actual positive impact (OO) short-term The A1 Group offers flexible working time models and clearly regulated working hours, which improves work-life balance and helps to maintain health.
 Opportunity (OO) medium-term Flexible working time models make it easier to retain employees within the A1 Group and to attract new employees.
-Adequate wages Actual positive impact (OO) short-term The A1 Group pays appropriate wages/salaries; this increases job satisfac- tion, creates financial security, and ensures a good standard of living.
-Freedom of association, existence of wo orks councils and rights of work ers on information, consultation and participation Actual positive impact (OO) short-term Employee representative bodies and regular dialog and employee representatives are in place in several Employee representative bodies and regular dialog between management and employee representatives are in place in several A1 Group operating countries, which makes it easier for employees to exercise their rights.
-Work-life-balance Actual positive impact (00) short-term A good work-life balance is essential for preventing physical and mental stress and therefore helps to maintain good health.
-Health and safety Actual positive impact (OO) short-term Ensuring physical safety and creating healthy working conditions has a positive impact on the well-being of the employees Gender equality and equal pay for work of equal value Actual positive impact (OO) short-term Equal opportunities and fair wages increase job satisfaction.
+Adequate wages Actual positive impact (00) short-term The A1 Group pays appropriate wages/salaries; this increases job satisfaction, creates financial security, and ensures a good standard of living.
+Freedom of association, existence of wo rks councils and rights of work ers on information, consultation and participation Actual positive impact (00) short-term Employee representative bodies and regular dialog between management and employee representatives are in place in several A1 Group operating countries, which makes it easier for employees to exercise their rights.
+Work-life-balance Actual positive impact (OO) short-term A good work-life balance is essential for preventing physical and mental stress and therefore helps to maintain good health.
+Health and safety Actual positive impact (OO) short-term Ensuring physical safety and creating healthy working conditions has a positive impact on the well-being of the employees Gender equality and equal pay for work of of equal value Actual positive impact (OO) short-term Equal opportunities and fair wages increase job satisfaction.
 Opportunity (OO) short-term Equal opportunities and fair wages improve the company's position as an attractive employer and enhance its reputation and employee loyalty.
 This can create a competitive advantage.
 Training and skills development Actual positive impact (00) short-term The A1 Group's training programs increase employee satisfaction and equal opportunities.
 Opportunity (OO) medium-term The continuous development of skills is a prerequisite for innovation and productivity and increases competitiveness.
 Diversity Opportunity (OO) medium-term Diversity in the company leads to higher productivity and has a positive effect on the corporate culture.
 This improves the company's position as an employer and makes it easier to recruit talent.
 Data privacy Potential negative impact (OO) short-term The misuse of data by the employer can lead to financial and mental health consequences as a result of a loss of identity, discrimination or harassment.
 Risk (OO) short-term Data breaches or the loss of sensitive data can lead to large fines, weaken the trust of customers and employees in the company, and jeopardize the company's reputation.